microsoft/onnxruntime/docs/ContribOperators.md

 ## com.microsoft
 ### <a name="com.microsoft.Attention"></a><a name="com.microsoft.attention">**com.microsoft.Attention**</a>

-  Multi-Head Self Attention that can be either unidirectional (like GPT-2) or bidirectional (like BERT).
+  Multi-Head Attention that can be either unidirectional (like GPT-2) or bidirectional (like BERT).

+  The weights for input projection of Q, K and V are merged.
+The data is stacked on the second dimension, its shape is (input_hidden_size, num_heads * q_head_size + num_heads * q_head_size + num_heads * v_head_size).

-  The mask_index input is optional.
-Besides raw attention mask with shape (batch_size, past_sequence_length + sequence_length)
-  or (batch_size, sequence_length, past_sequence_length + sequence_length) with value 0 for masked and 1 otherwise,
+  The mask_index is optional.
+Besides raw attention mask with shape (batch_size, total_sequence_length) or (batch_size, sequence_length, total_sequence_length) with value 0 for masked and 1 otherwise,
-  we also support other two formats: When input has right-side padding, mask_index is one dimension with shape (batch_size), where value of each element is the end position, or valid length of actual sequence excluding padding.
+  we support other two formats: When input has right-side padding, mask_index is one dimension with shape (batch_size), where value of each element is the end position, or valid length of actual sequence excluding padding.
 When input has left-side padding, mask_index has shape (2 * batch_size), where the values are the exclusive end positions followed by the inclusive start positions.
 When unidirectional is 1, and each token only attend to previous tokens.
-For GPT-2, both past and present state are optional.
-Present state could appear in output even when past state is not in input.
+Both past and present state are optional.

+  When weights is not provided, key and value are required.
+In this situation, MatMul for input projection is excluded, and input is the query after projection.
+Add bias is included for performance consideration.

+  The qkv_hidden_sizes is required only when K and V has different hidden size.

+  When there is past state, hidden dimension for Q, K and V shall be the same.

+  The total_sequence_length is past_sequence_length + kv_sequence_length.

 #### Version